Skip to Main Content

 • Inscribed angles are half the measure of the arc they intercept, and angles inscribed in a semicircle are right angles.

-• A tangent line touches the circle at only one point and is perpendicular to the radius at the point of tangency.
+• Equal chords in the same circle intercept arcs of equal length, and a tangent line to a circle is perpendicular to the radius at the point of tangency.

 Chapters